0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/myskills/index.md

 ## :compass: **Executive Summary**

+---

 I am passionate about cybersecurity, my fascination with hacking began in my youth and has remained a constant drive throughout my career.
 My journey started with an electrical engineering background, where I acquired a solid foundation in electronics and microcontrollers.
 Following in the footsteps of the most influential minds in IT and the trailblazing pioneers of the field, I left academia to carve out my own path, a decision fueled by a desire to apply the robust knowledge base I had acquired.
 This led me to web development.

 Transitioning into web development, I rapidly evolved into a Full Stack Web Developer, a transformation made possible by the unwavering and invaluable support of great mentors around the world.
 My curiosity soon led me to the cutting-edge technology of blockchain and NFTs, where I was actively involved in innovative projects.
-However, it was the intricate and dynamic field of cybersecurity that truly captivated me, prompting a deep dive into cryptography and a range of security disciplines.
+However, it was the intricate and dynamic field of cybersecurity that truly captivated me, prompting a deep dive into cryptography, network security, and various security disciplines.

 I have completed top-tier courses on leading cybersecurity platforms, staying ahead of industry trends and mastering the most current practices.
 My education has been greatly enhanced by hands-on experience in advanced labs, where I've tackled real-world scenarios to hone my skills.
 Additionally, I have extensively practiced advanced bug bounty hunting techniques, participating in numerous platforms worldwide.

+Nowadays, I specialize in threat analysis, incident response, and mitigation strategies for large-scale cyber threats, particularly DDoS attacks and advanced network-based threats.
+As part of my role, I actively monitor, analyze, and counteract Layer 3, 4, and 7 attack vectors, ensuring business continuity and the security of mission-critical systems.
+I work with Web Application Firewalls (WAFs), SIEM, SOAR, and IDS/IPS solutions, optimizing detection and response mechanisms against sophisticated threats.
+My expertise extends to log analysis, monitoring, and network forensics, identifying attack patterns, distinguishing legitimate traffic from malicious activity, and reinforcing security perimeters.

+Beyond defensive strategies, I have a strong focus on offensive security research, particularly threat modeling, threat hunting, and reverse engineering.
+To fully understand the evolving tactics of Advanced Persistent Threats (APTs), I engage in malware analysis and development, dissecting how advanced attack mechanisms operate.
+This allows me to anticipate adversary strategies, improve detection techniques, and craft better countermeasures against stealthy and persistent threats.
+My activities also involve deep forensic investigations, analyzing memory and disk artifacts, detecting rootkits, and leveraging sandboxing techniques to observe malware behavior in controlled environments during malware analysis experiments.

-This comprehensive, practical experience has not only broadened my technical expertise but also instilled a profound appreciation for the ever-evolving  landscape of knowledge in cybersecurity.
-I am committed to continuing this exhilarating journey, always learning, always adapting, and always pushing the boundaries of what's possible in the digital world.
-Today, I stand with a profound understanding of cybersecurity, shaped by extensive practice and the humility gained from the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).
-I am eager to continue this journey, constantly expanding my knowledge and expertise.
+This comprehensive, hands-on experience has broadened my technical expertise and deepened my appreciation for the ever-evolving cybersecurity landscape.
+I stand with a solid understanding of defensive and offensive security operations, shaped by continuous practice and the humility gained from the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).
+I am committed to constant learning, always trying to stay ahead of adversaries, and pushing the boundaries of what’s possible in the digital world.

 ---